ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - to support multipath and multistreaming protocols;
 - to provide state caching and application control over it.

 A Transport Services Implementation is intended to be flexible at connection establishment time, considering many different options and trying to select the most optimal combinations by racing them and measuring the results (see {{gathering}} and {{racing}}).
-This requires applications to specify identifiers for the Local and Remote Endpoint that are higher-level than IP addresses, such as a hostname or URL, which are used by a Transport Services implementation for resolution, path selection, and racing.
+This requires applications to specify identifiers for the Local and Remote Endpoint that are higher-level than IP addresses, such as a hostname or URL, which are used by a Transport Services Implementation for resolution, path selection, and racing.
 An implementation can further implement fallback mechanisms if connection establishment of one protocol fails or performance is detected to be unsatisfactory.

 Information used in connection establishment (e.g. cryptographic resumption tokens, information about usability of certain protocols on the path, results of racing in previous connections) are cached in the Transport Services Implementation.
 Applications have control over whether this information is used for a specific establishment, in order to allow tradeoffs between efficiency and linkability.